Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 ### Structure and dependencies

-The Sovereign SDK provides a [module-template](../../module-system/module-implementations/module-template/README.md), which is boilerplate that can be customised to easily build modules.
+The Sovereign SDK provides a [module-template](../../module-system/module-implementations/module-template/README.md), which is boilerplate that can be customized to easily build modules.

 ```